jserv/full-stack-hello/README.md

 # full-stack-hello

-`full-stack-hello` is a minimal virtual machine kit capable of performing tasks at any level of the technical stack on which a typocal 'Hello World' program execution depends.
+`full-stack-hello` is a minimal virtual machine kit capable of performing tasks at any level of the technical stack on which a typical 'Hello World' program execution depends.
 It means:
 * Instruction Set Architecture (ISA);
 * Virtual machine implementing the ISA;